Chef Career – 2024 Complete Guide on Duties & Salaries

 Salary ranges for Chefs vary depending on the type of industry they’re working in, whether they receive tips or not and their level of experience and educational background.

 Salaries also differ depending on demand.
-Among these four major U.S. cities, New York City is the top-paying city for Chefs followed by Los Angeles, Chicago and Miami.
+Among these four major U.S. cities, New York City is the top-paying city for Chefs followed by Los Angeles, Chicago, and Miami.

-Miami
+Miami icon Miami

 Annual mean wage